visgl/react-google-maps/docs/api-reference/components/map.md

 # `<Map>` Component

-React component to render a [Google Map][gmp-map].
+React component to render a [Google map][gmp-map].
 It can be placed as a child into any other component, but it has to be somewhere inside an [`<APIProvider>`][api-provider] container.